yasirkula/Unity360ScreenshotCapture/Plugins/Simple360Render/README.txt

 - faceCameraDirection: if set to true, when the 360° image is viewed in a 360° viewer, initial camera rotation will match the rotation of the renderCam.
 Otherwise, initial camera rotation will be Quaternion.identity (facing Z+ axis)

 This function returns a byte[] object that you can write to a file using File.WriteAllBytes.

+### FAQ
+- Objects are rendered inside out in the 360° screenshot This is usually caused by 3rd-party plugins that change the value of "GL.invertCulling" (e.g. mirrors).
+See the solution: https://forum.unity.com/threads/360-screenshot-capture-open-source.501310/#post-7078093